RationalGeek/sordid/docs/roadmap.md

 * User's email validated by sending them a confirmation email
 * Welcome email sent to new users
 * Support external logins (Facebook, etc.)
+* Proper functioning of back button on character manage page

 ### Production release 1.0
+* Capturing of special equipment such as magic items, potions, armor
+* Capture description of powers and show them in dialog
 * Support for admin users that can impersonate other users
 * Set up production infrastructure
 * Create some unit tests

 ### Beyond 1.0
+* App understands templates and can autoselect powers and what-not
+* Print out aspect details sheet
+* Share characters with other users
+* Assemble characters into a campaign and let GM print out summary sheets
 * Make the app smarter so that it can double-check the character is legit and give warnings
 * Spellbook feature that helps build spells
 * Quicker NPC creation for GMs